-Chief among them, though, is Bailee Madison (2011’s “Don’t Be Afraid of the Dark”).
+Chief among the cast, though, is Bailee Madison (2011’s “Don’t Be Afraid of the Dark”).
 In her second R-rated horror film, she gives it everything she has, physically and emotionally, as Kinsey.
 Emotionally drained and paralyzed with fear, yet eventually giving in to the former of the fight-or-flight response, the young actress sells every action and emotion.
 Letting down her tough exterior to be vulnerable and understanding that her teenage rebellion no longer matters now, Madison makes Kinsey’s arc clear and complete from a single-minded teenager to a fighter and a hopeful survivor.